amyrlam/iris/README.md

 ## Rationale

-HashiCorp has a diverse range of web based user interfaces for their products, plus an even more diverse portfolio of marketing, documentation and educational websites.
+Products can have a diverse range of web based user interfaces, other web based project such as marketing, documentation and educational websites can be even more diverse.

 Diversity is good.
 Using diversity together we can make a stronger whole ...like a rainbow.

-This package contains the some of the visible/design elements (or Design System) shared between the HashiCorp portfolio of products - i.e. things you see, with your eye... your [Iris](https://en.wikipedia.org/wiki/Iris_(mythology)) (the personification of a rainbow, also known for communication and messaging).
+This package contains the some of the visible/design elements (or Design System) that could be shared between a portfolio of products - i.e. things you see, with your eye... your [Iris](https://en.wikipedia.org/wiki/Iris_(mythology)) (the personification of a rainbow, also known for communication and messaging).

 Iris lets DOM nodes be whatever they want to be.
 When using a compiler, if you don't use any features from Iris, an empty file is produced.
 You can pick and choose what you want to use (via CSS custom properties or SASS variables) and avoid bloat in your CSS.